mrocklin/thesis/matrix-compilation.md

 \label{sec:matrix-search}

-We re-present the tree search problem first defined in section \ref{sec:search}.
+We re-present the tree search problem first defined in Section \ref{sec:search}.
 Fortunately this problem is easily separable.
 For cohesion we restate our greedy solution below

 ~~~~~~~~~~~~~~Python
 include [Greedy Search](greedy.py)